-The benefit of third party data and the programmatic approach is that marketers can rapidly target very large audiences for acquisition campaigns.
+The benefit of third party data and the programmatic advertising approach is that marketers can rapidly target very large audiences for acquisition campaigns.
 The downsides of third party data are:

 - There’s no transparency into the original source of the data, so quality and relevance can be highly variable